Mount Zinkovich: Kilroy Bluff

 An ice-covered bluff, 1040 m high, on the west side of Nursery Glacier at the junction with Jorda Glacier.
 The east face of the feature is indented by twin cirques that resemble eyes.
-Under certain light conditions the appearance of the bluff is reminiscent of ubiquitous Kilroy graffiti of World War II: a caricature of a head peering over a wall and the message "Kilroy was here".
+Under certain light conditions, the bluff's appearance is reminiscent of ubiquitous Kilroy graffiti from World War II: a caricature of a head peering over a wall and the message "Kilroy was here".